 - Discover your potential to earn college credits for your experiential learning

-The PLA Seminar will guide you through a step-by-step method for developing your first two essay-based course challanges.
+The PLA Seminar will guide you through a step-by-step method for developing your first two essay-based course challenges.
 You will learn how to describe, analyze and document your acquired knowledge comparable to that of the courses being challenged; develop an effective academic writing practice; and identify additional college courses for continued PLA work.

 The Portfolio Development Workshops are sequential courses in which you continue developing PLA essays for credit evaluation, receiving guidance and feedback from peers, instructors, and evaluators.
 Students typically challenge three or four college courses per Workshop.